강의

 Differentiation Points of the Course

 This course is not simply a process of listing TRACE32 usage methods.
-It is a hands-on practice-centered course designed with situations that MCU developers can definitely encounter in real-world work.
+It is a hands-on practice-centered course designed with situations that MCU developers can definitely encounter in actual work.

 1. Providing a hands-on practice environment

-Students can download and immediately run the TRACE32 program (simulator version).
+Students can download the TRACE32 program (simulator version) and run it immediately.
 Even without hardware debugger equipment, you can install TRACE32 in a PC environment and practice debugging commands directly.
-Through this, you can gain sufficient experience before using actual equipment.
+This allows you to gain sufficient experience before using actual equipment.

 2. Cortex-M3 and RISC-V MCU Support